Maastricht Noord railway station

 Maastricht Noord (lit.
-'Maastricht North') is a railway station in the north of Maastricht, the Netherlands.
+'Maastricht North') is a railway station in the north of Maastricht, Netherlands.
 Construction of the station started in March 2011 and after a few delays it opened on 17 November 2013 on the Maastricht–Aachen railway, which is part of the Heuvellandlijn.
 The station features 360 car parking spaces and park and ride facilities with connections to the centre of Maastricht.

 Train services

 Maastricht Noord station is served by Arriva with the following train services: